DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 2. Download the CloudFormation template on the [following link](https://raw.githubusercontent.com/DanGOTO100/Draft-AWS-KMS-Workshop/master/res/cf-workshoptemplate.txt).
-This template that will create a Role named "**KMSWorkshop-InstanceInitRole**" and an Amazon S3 bucket named "**kmsorkshop-AccountID**", where AccountID is the ID of your account.
+This template will create a Role named "**KMSWorkshop-InstanceInitRole**" and an Amazon S3 bucket named "**kmsorkshop-AccountID**", where AccountID is the ID of your account.

    Go to the AWS Console, navigate to "**CloudFormation**" Service and select "**Create Stack**" as you can see in figure below:

 ![alt text](/res/S0F1.png)

  Then, in the "**Specify Template**" area, select "**Upload Template**" and browse for the template we downloaded just before.
 Click "**Next**" and give the stack a name.
 Hit next.
 Make sure you click the checkbox "**The following resource(s) require capabilities: [AWS::IAM::Role]**" and click "**Create Stack**".
 The stack is now being created.
 If you got lost in the process, please look into the [CloudFormation Stack Creation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)